twilio/twilio-voice-react-native-app/app/README.md

 DEFAULT_URL=...;
 ```

 If developing locally and running the Reference Server locally, consider using a tool like `ngrok` to proxy the server endpoints.
-Once proxied, change `defaultUrl` to the `ngrok` URL endpoints.
+Once proxied, change `DEFAULT_URL` to the `ngrok` URL endpoints.

 See more info about `ngrok` [here](https://ngrok.com/).

-If the Reference Server is deployed to a cloud service (some examples include Google App Engine, Amazon EC2, or similar), then point `defaultUrl` to the deployed service URL.
+If the Reference Server is deployed to a cloud service (some examples include Google App Engine, Amazon EC2, or similar), then point `DEFAULT_URL` to the deployed service URL.

 See some of the following cloud services for production deployment: